Ganzzi/OnlineAuction-Eproject/ClientApp/README.md

 ## Free Admin Dashboard Template for Next.js Built-with Tailwind CSS, React 18 and TypeScript
-TailAdmin Next.js is a free dashboard template, which uses Tailwind CSS, is a great starting point for dashboard UI.
+BidHub Next.js is a free dashboard template, which uses Tailwind CSS, is a great starting point for dashboard UI.
 This template uses the Next.js JavaScript framework and the easy-to-use Tailwind CSS framework.
 The Tailwind CSS and Next.js Dashboard Template comes with ready-made components like navigation menus, charts, tables, and forms.
 These components can be easily adjusted and added to any Next.js web application.

-TailAdmin for Next.js provides all essential Next.js + Tailwind CSS UI components that can be copied and pasted directly into your dashboard projects.
+BidHub for Next.js provides all essential Next.js + Tailwind CSS UI components that can be copied and pasted directly into your dashboard projects.
 The range of components includes charts, graphs, navbars, tabs, buttons, cards, tables, profiles, forms, modals, app pages, calendars, web app example templates, and more, all coded for Next.js React and styled using Tailwind CSS.

-If you're on the hunt for a top-quality Next.js-Tailwind Dashboard, Admin Panel Template, or UI Kit, TailAdmin is the perfect choice for you!
+If you're on the hunt for a top-quality Next.js-Tailwind Dashboard, Admin Panel Template, or UI Kit, BidHub is the perfect choice for you!

 ### 📄 License
-TailAdmin Next.js Free is 100% free and open-source; feel free to use it with your personal and commercial projects.
+BidHub Next.js Free is 100% free and open-source; feel free to use it with your personal and commercial projects.

 ### 💜 Support
 If you like the template, please star this repository to inspire the team to create more stuff like this and reach more users like you!